Rafael Márquez (boxer)

 Rafael Márquez Méndez (born 25 March 1975) is a Mexican former professional boxer who competed from 1995 to 2013.
-He is a two-time world champion in two weight classes, having held the IBF bantamweight title from 2003 to 2007; and the WBC, Ring magazine, and lineal super bantamweight titles in 2007.
+He is a two-time world champion in two weight classes, having held the IBF bantamweight title from 2003 to 2007; and the WBC, and Ring magazine super bantamweight titles in 2007.
 He also held the IBO bantamweight title from 2005 to 2007, and challenged once for WBO featherweight title in 2011.
-Marquez will be inducted into the International Boxing Hall of Fame as part of the class of 2023.
+Márquez was inducted into the International Boxing Hall of Fame as part of the class of 2023.

 Márquez was known for his formidable knockout power and relentless pressure fighting style.
-His older brother Juan Manuel Márquez is also a professional boxer and multiple-time world champion.
+His older brother Juan Manuel Márquez is also a former professional boxer and multiple-time world champion.

 Professional career

 Márquez began his professional boxing career with an eighth-round knockout loss to former WBC Bantamweight champion Victor Rabanales.

 He gained recognition by defeating two division world champion and future hall of fame member Mark Johnson (40-1-0) by a split decision.
 In a rematch, Márquez knocked out Johnson in the eighth round in an IBF bantamweight title eliminator bout.